-Fluid Testing (lubricants and coolants) is an economic way to find out what’s going on inside your engine, generator, or transmission, without disassembly.
+Fluid Testing of lubricants and coolants is an economic way to find out what’s going on inside your motorhome engine, transmission, or generator, without disassembly.
 A comprehensive fluids analysis is offered by RV Inspector Pro, both as an add-on to our standard motorhome/RV inspection and as part of an ongoing program for motorhome/RV owners.
 These tests apply mostly to motorized units.
-However, some larger towables are being delivered with generators that can benefit from these tests.
+However, some larger towables are being delivered with generators that can benefit from fluids testing.

-It should be noted that a full spectrum of fluids analysis should be run on a brand new motorhome, as a baseline, for future tests.
-Our laboratory keeps a history of each vehicle on which tests are run.
-This way, they can give a more detailed fluids analysis.
+It should be noted that fluids analysis is not just for used motorhomes.
+In fact, a full spectrum of fluids analysis should be run on a brand new motorhome, as a baseline, for future tests.
+The third-party laboratory that we use keeps a history of each vehicle on which tests are run.
+This way, they can give a more detailed fluids analysis, for future testing.
 Having a full spectrum of fluids analysis run, at the time of purchase of a new motorhome, gives the lab an invaluable benchmark to refer back to, during future tests.

 For Buyers –

-A fluid analysis looks for trace minerals and chemicals in the various fluids, which may indicate signs of excessive wear, heat breakdown of the fluid, or show chemical contamination of the fluid.
+A fluid analysis looks for trace minerals, chemicals, and metals in the various fluids, which may indicate signs of excessive wear, heat breakdown of the fluid, or show chemical contamination of the fluid.
 A full-page report, showing parts per million of the various contaminants, is generated and sent to the client.
 That report also includes a plain English description of what was found, along with recommendations.

 For Owners –